 Questions about our materials?
-Contact Dr. Schleider for more information.
+Please contact us for more information.

 All of our lab's materials are free for use by teens, families, researchers, and clinicians.

-Kids ages 11-17 are invited to take part in Project YES: our lab's anonymous, online program evaluation project.
+Kids ages 11-17 are invited to take part in Project YES: our lab's anonymous, online program evaluation project for youth.
 Project YES participants can try out three of our online programs for free!

-**Note: People of any age are welcome to take part in Project YES, but the online programs were developed with teens and pre-teens in mind, and Project EMPOWER was created with parents of children ages 3-13 in mind.
+**Note: People of any age are welcome to take part in Project YES and Project EMPOWER.
+However, the activities in YES were developed with teens and pre-teens in mind, and Project EMPOWER was created with parents of children ages 3-13 in mind.

 For Researchers and Clinicians

 Our lab's Open Science Framework page contains slides from recent talks and conference presentations, materials from ongoing research projects, information for lab members, and professional development resources.
 Highlights include:

 - Our Lab Manual: Policies, expectations, and goals for all Lab for Scalable Mental Health members.
 This is a living document and is updated periodically.

 - Our Single-Session Online Programs: Scientists from other labs, or clinicians of any kind, are welcome to use our online, single-session intervention materials in their own work.
 Materials are available within the intervention homepages.

 - Our Single-Session Therapist-Delivered Intervention: Materials for the Single-Session Consultation for Emotional and Behavioral Health, based on principles from solution-focused brief therapy, are available on Open Science Framework, including an intervention protocol, training slides for clinicians, and an "action plan" worksheet for clients.